 Interferon-gamma (IFN-γ), also called type II interferon, is a homodimeric glycoprotein whose gene is located on chromosome 12.
 Unlike the synthesis of IFN-α and IFN-β, which can be of any cell, IFN-γ production is an exclusive function of T cells and NK cells.
 All IFN-γ inducers activate T cells, either in a polyclonal manner (mitogens or antibodies) or in a clone-limited, antigen-specific manner.

-IFN-γ is produced during infection by cytotoxic / suppressor (CD8) T cells and by a subtype of helper T cells, Th1 cells.
+IFN-γ is produced during infection by cytotoxic/suppressor (CD8) T cells and by a subtype of helper T cells, Th1 cells.
 Th1 cells secrete IL-2, IL-3, TNF-β, and IFN-γ, whereas Th2 cells produce mainly IL-3, IL-4, IL-5, and IL-10, but little or no IFN-γ.
-IFN-γ preferentially inhibits the proliferation of Th2 cells, but not Th1 cells, indicating that the presence of IFN-γ during an immune response will result in the selective proliferation of Th1 cells.
-IFN-γ is also produced by a number of different cell types under inflammatory conditions, including dendritic epidermal / γδ T-cells, keratinocytes, γδ peripheral blood T cells, mast cells, neurons, CD8+ T cells, neutrophils, NK cells, CD4+ T cells, and spermatids.
+IFN-γ preferentially inhibits the proliferation of Th2 cells but not Th1 cells, indicating that the presence of IFN-γ during an immune response will result in the selective proliferation of Th1 cells.
+IFN-γ is also produced by several different cell types under inflammatory conditions, including dendritic epidermal / γδ T-cells, keratinocytes, γδ peripheral blood T cells, mast cells, neurons, CD8+ T cells, neutrophils, NK cells, CD4+ T cells, and spermatids.

-- IFN-γ is a potent activator of mononuclear phagocytes, e.g. IFN-γ stimulates Mac-1 expression, increases endocytosis and phagocytosis by monocytes, and activates macrophages to kill cancer cells, releasing reactive oxygen species and TNF-α.
+- IFN-γ is a potent activator of mononuclear phagocytes.
+For example, IFN-γ stimulates Mac-1 expression, increases monocyte endocytosis and phagocytosis, and activates macrophages to kill cancer cells, releasing reactive oxygen species and TNF-α.

 - IFN-γ induces or enhances the expression of MHC antigens in macrophages, T- and B-cells, and in some cancerous cell lines.